lmiller1990/rails-cypress/README.md

 ## Creating the Rails App

+Note: If you want to skip to the section where I add Cypress, ctrl+f "Installing and Setting Up Cypress".

-Generate the Rails app, skipping MiniTest and using postgres for the database with `rails new cypress_app -T --database=postgresql`.
+Generate the Rails app, skipping MiniTest and using Postgres for the database with `rails new cypress_app -T --database=postgresql`.
 Update `group :development, :test` in the `Gemfile`:

 Add FactoryBot and RSpec and webpacker.